 You’ll likely encounter a few different terms, so it’s important to know what they mean before you make a purchase.

-All of these products can be used in a dab rig, and that is usually the most popular form of consumption.
+These products can be used in a dab rig, which is usually the most popular form of consumption.

 However, they can be used when making edibles also.
 It might take a bit of experimentation to find which is right for you.

-Each of the terms below refers to the texture and appearance of the concentrates, but each can be made from a variety of strains.
+Each of the terms below refers to the texture and appearance of the concentrates, but each can be made from various strains.

 The effects that each produces will often depend on the strain of cannabis used.